Your journey starts here

 - Will I definitely be given the new treatment if I take part? (sometimes researchers will need to compare a new treatment to an existing treatment or no treatment at all)

-- What compensation plans are in place if anything goes wrong?
+- What plans are in place if anything goes wrong?

 About the commitment you make

 - How long is the study expected to last?
 And for how long will I need to take part?
-(Some studies may just involve filling out a survey; others might last for years in multiple phases.)
+(Some studies may just involve filling out a survey; others might last for a number of years)

 - How much of my time will be needed – including travel time?